sarahechapman/TreeDistData/README.md

 '[TreeDistData](https://ms609.github.io/TreeDistData/)' is an R package intended to accompany the '[TreeDist](https://ms609.github.io/TreeDist/)' package.
-It contains the functions and scripts used to compare the performance of tree distance measures in Smith (in review).
+It contains the functions and scripts used to compare the performance of tree distance measures in Smith (2020).

 "[Articles](https://ms609.github.io/TreeDistData/articles/)" lists vignettes
-detailing the output of analyses corresponding to the stated sections of Smith (in review).
+detailing the output of analyses corresponding to the stated sections of Smith (2020).
 Each of these pages includes a link to the R source code, which can be used to reproduce the analytical results.